 Intended learning outcomes: Produce an overview on Operations scheduling and dispatching.
 Explain finite forward scheduling.
-Describe the loading of production resources in the form of a planning board before and after a new entry to orders on hand.
-Identify the (electronic) control board (Leitstand).

 The result of operations scheduling shows when these operations must be done if the production order is to be completed in time.
 These dates are then used in the dispatching function.